ESGF/esgf-pyclient/docs/index.rst

 Or you can install it using conda::

-  $ conda install -c birdhouse esgf-pyclient
+  $ conda install -c conda-forge esgf-pyclient

 If you want to follow the latest code and/or make contributions the source code is available on github at https://github.com/ESGF/esgf-pyclient